-We’ve worn sunglasses with polarized and anti reflective coatings for three decades, and have received advice from several optometrists about how best to clean them.
-How to clean Oakley sunglasses is not difficult once you understand how to safely handle them, which cleaners work the most gently and safely, and which cleaning cloths scratch the least.
-All of these are essential factors in preserving the stylish, pristine Oakley for as long as possible while providing a consistently clear view.
+We’ve worn sunglasses with polarized and anti reflective coatings for three decades.
+In that time, we got advice from several optometrists about how best to clean them.
+How to clean Oakley sunglasses is easy, once you learn how to safely handle them.
+You also need to know which cleaners work the most gently and safely, and which cleaning cloths scratch the least.
+All of these are essential factors in keeping your sunglasses working best.
+Cleaning retains the stylish, pristine look of these sunglasses for as long as possible.

-Some people may choose not to purchase sunglasses due to their higher initial expense; particularly the non prescription Oakleys.
-But improvement in vision over non light attenuating glasses is quite noticeable and very worthwhile.
-There’s less “haze” from internal polarized lens light reflections with this technology, and this optical tech will only improve over time.
-So we learned how to clean ours effectively, rather than abandon these premium sunglasses altogether.
+Some people choose not to purchase sunglasses due to their higher cost; particularly the non prescription Oakleys.
+But improvement in vision over non light attenuating glasses is quite noticeable.
+There’s less “haze” from inside polarized lens reflections.
+Plus, this optical tech will get even better over time.
+So we learned how to clean ours well, rather than give up these great sunglasses altogether.

-So given that, we’ve tried the popular dry lens cleaning cloths from Kodak and other vendors, made up of a very thin, tissue-like paper, as well as some of the costly liquid lens cleaners that work in concert with these.
+So given that, we’ve tried the popular dry lens cleaning cloths from Kodak and other vendors.
+They made these of a very thin, tissue-like paper.
+Plus, we also tried the costly liquid lens cleaners that work in concert with these.
 But our success was only moderate.
-Invariably, this cleaning duo left smears and streaks on the lenses, and hastened the buildup of micro fine scratches on the lenses.
+Most often, this cleaning duo left smears and streaks on the lenses.
+Besides, it hastened the buildup of micro fine scratches on our sunglasses lenses.

 How to Clean Oakley Sunglasses

 To sum all this up, here’s our tried-and-true procedure to clean Oakley sunglasses.

 Wet the sunglasses with clean water.
 Use filtered or softened water if you live in a hard-water area.
 This prevents suspended particles in the water from scratching your lenses.

 Then, onto each lens, place one or two drops of dishwashing liquid; the manual kind, not that for automatic dishwashers.